marklogic-community/mongo2marklogic/sample/README.md

     /4F194E4C65E72B0E99C89375.json

 because mongo2marklogic assigns URIs to documents using a random string.
-To find a single tweet, you can look it up by its URI,
+To find a single tweet, you can look it up by its URI:

     % curl -s --anyauth --user 'user:password' \
         'http://localhost:8003/v1/documents?uri=/4F194E4C65E72B0E99C89375.json&format=json' | json

-To find a tweet based on it's Mongo `_id`, you can use the `keyvalue` end point as:
+To find a tweet based on its Mongo `_id`, you can use the `keyvalue` end-point as:

     % curl -s --anyauth --user 'user:password' \
         'http://localhost:8003/v1/keyvalue?key=_id&value=51144AC2892B1877BF620695&format=json' | json results | json -a uri